Buy more, save more. Up to $450 off.

 Warranties are designed to cover the consumer against unexpected manufacturing and workmanship defects, and usually extend to permanent body indentations, splitting or cracking of the foam, or flaws in the cover.
 They are usually void for mattresses that have been misused, abused, or used without a proper foundation.

-The Zenhaven is protected by a 20-year non-prorated warranty against defects including body impressions of at least 0.75 inch.
+The Zenhaven is protected by a lifetime warranty against defects including body impressions of at least 0.75 inch.
 During the first two years, customers will receive a new mattress free of charge to replace a defective one.
-After the first two years, mattresses will be repaired and re-covered for a $99 handling fee each way.
+After the first two years, mattresses will be repaired and re-covered for a $149 handling fee.
 Starting in the third year, in lieu of a repair, customers can also choose to keep the defective mattress and purchase a new one for a prorated discount plus a handling fee.

 PlushBeds Botanical Bliss Warranty